curityio/kubernetes-training/4-curity-token-handler/README.md

 ./5-deploy-curity.sh
 ```

+### Configuration Best Practices

+The deployment uses a configuration file with placeholders like `#{PARAMETER}`, which get subsituted with environment variables.\
+The deployment supplies sensitive values like keys as cryptographically protected environment variables.\
+The [Configuration as Code](https://curity.io/resources/learn/gitops-configuration-management/) tutorial explains the techniques.

 ## Deploy an Example SPA and API

 Then deploy an example SPA and API to enable an end-to-end solution.\